Friday, October 31, 2008

 of the sea and the wind, I heard another sound.

-on a little peninsula by the ocean, probably
+This fellow was practicing playing the bagpipeon a little peninsula by the ocean, probably

 so as not to disturb his neighbors.

-By chance, on the way to Goose Rocks Beach
+By chance, on the way to Goose Rocks Beachwe saw a gathering of Canada geese.

-house that I am going to paint for a house portrait.
+At Goose Rocks, I had to photograph ahouse that I am going to paint for a house portrait.

 The sun eventually lit up Timber Island revealing